Copyright

 Kirkoswald will continue to review the developments in the market and the availability of information and tools in order to assess the viability of more broadly considering the principal adverse impacts of investment decisions on sustainability factors.

-Kirkoswald’s remuneration policy includes a broad range of factors considered in order to determine the appropriate level of remuneration for an employee.
+Kirkoswald’s remuneration policies include a broad range of factors considered in order to determine the appropriate level of remuneration for an employee.
 However, sustainability risk is not considered as a discrete and separate performance component, but rather assessed as part of the wider risk performance of an investment or portfolio managed by the firm as a whole, and the employee’s contribution to identifying, managing and monitoring the risks attendant to investments the selection and management of which the employee is or has been actively involved.